AdobeDocs/experience-platform.en/help/landing/api-guide.md

 ### Postman collections

 The following services have postman collections available.
-To download a Postman collection, select **Raw** from the Github page to load the raw JSON file in a new tab.
+To download a Postman collection, select **Raw** from the GitHub page to load the raw JSON file in a new tab.
 Next, right-click and select **Save as** to save the file.

 ![raw Json](./images/api-guide/raw-collection.PNG)